-Figure 3-2: Weatherization - FY 2021 Gross Energy and Demand Impact Percentages by Measure for projects reported from the new tracking system.
-Adjustments were made to project-level input assumptions where the reported measure inputs did not match the post-inspection documentation.
+Figure 3-2: Weatherization - FY 2021 Gross Energy and Demand Impact Percentages by Measure

 Frontier conducted a desk review for a sample of projects designed to deliver 90% confidence and 10% precision at the measure level.
 Franklin Energy transitioned to a new project tracking system mid-year.
 Frontier's desk review of sampled projects indicated that project documentation was difficult to locate